ale29ruf/A-Framework-for-Interpreting-Sparse-Autoencoder-Features-in-Large-Language-Models/README.md

 - Generate human-interpretable explanations for features
 - Modify activations by amplifying or clamping individual latent dimensions
 - Observe downstream effects on model outputs
 - Use framework Delphi, token-change-based and vocabulary-projection-based explanations to infer the meaning of features
+- **Evaluate the quality of feature explanations through metrics**

 The notebook is fully annotated and intended as an educational resource for understanding mechanistic interpretability workflows with SAEs.